 Beneficiary DesignationThe easiest type of planned gift is to name Good Shepherd as a beneficiary of your retirement plan or life insurance policy .
 Simply request a change of beneficiary form from your plan administrator, complete the form and return it.

 Charitable Gift Annuity

 A charitable gift annuity is a contract between a donor and a charity that promises fixed payments for life to one or two beneficiaries.
 Charitable gift annuities can be funded with cash or securities and will provide you with a charitable deduction for a portion of your gift.
-For current rates or a personalized gift illustration, contact the Development Department or use our gift annuity calculator.
+For current rates or a personalized gift illustration, contact the Development Department.

 Good Shepherd will work with you, your attorney and your financial advisor to create a trust that will achieve your financial and philanthropic goals.
 Examples of trust arrangements include charitable remainder trusts, charitable annuity trusts or charitable lead trusts.
 Charitable trusts can provide income to you or another beneficiary and a gift to Good Shepherd.